🔼The name Havilah: Summary

 The name Havilah is assigned three different times in the Bible:

 - It is first mentioned as a land that contains both gold and the river Pishon, one of four rivers of Eden (Genesis 2:11).
 The people of Ishmael settled there (Genesis 25:18) and Saul drove out the Amalekites from there (1 Samuel 15:7).
 The land Havilah was probably named in retrospect, as the territory of one of the two human Havilahs.
-Here at Abarim Publications we surmise that the Pishon may have been the Indus River; see our article on the Exodus for the details) but that the story of the four rivers most generally tells of the evolution of human civilization (see our article on the name Tigris for an elaborate defense of this).
+Here at Abarim Publications we surmise that the Pishon may have been named after the Indus River (see our article on the Exodus for the details) but that the story of the four rivers most generally tells of the evolution of human civilization (see our article on the name Tigris for an elaborate defense of this).
 Also note that in Genesis 2:11 the name Havilah is preceded by the definite article or article of approach: the or onto Havilah.

 - A son of Cush, son of Ham, son of Noah (Genesis 10:7)